Here you will find out what is behind recycling and how you can easily implement it. All the advantages and disadvantages of the recycling cycle

 - In the optimal case, a closed cycle is created without waste or procurement of new raw materials

 - The original quality can no longer be fully achieved

 - Collection of individual waste directly from the consumer causes car gases that pollute the environment

 Where does the recycling trend come from?

-It may often seem like the process of recycling is a new trend.
-However, it has been around for many years.
-Not only your grandparents tried to reuse everything during the war due to a lack of goods and materials.
-In the Middle Ages, too, many things were recycled.
+It wasn't just your grandparents who tried to reuse everything during the war due to a lack of goods and materials.
+A lot of things were recycled in the Middle Ages too.
 Even human products such as hair or bones were used to make everyday objects.
 Recycling has its origins in agriculture.
-From the beginning, harvest residues, manure and slurry were used to fertilise the fields.
-From the beginning, every farmer was able to create a closed cycle within his own farm.
+From the beginning, crop residues, manure and liquid manure were used to fertilize the field.
+Since the beginning, every farmer has been able to have a closed one circulationcreate within his own yard.

 Today, for the most part, we no longer have resource scarcity that we notice in our everyday lives.
 However, recycling is now highly topical again.
 Society has become aware of how wasteful we have been in the last decades, harming ourselves and the planet.
 Recycling helps us to procure fewer raw materials and produce less waste.

 Which materials are recyclable?

 - Old electrical appliances:Electronic products such as computers or cell phones can be dismantled into their individual parts so that the small parts, some of which even contain very valuable metals, can be reused.

 - Glass:Glass bottles and glasses are 100% recyclable as they can be re-melted and cast into new shapes after use.
 However, this process is quite energy-intensive.
 It is important that the lid is separated from the glass when disposing of used glass.
 This is the only way the glass can be recycled.